Indonesia court allows dam in orangutan habitat to proceed

 The population, with frizzier hair and distinctively long calls for the males, was previously believed to be Sumatran orangutans, also critically endangered.
 Without special protection, it's in danger of rapid extinction, scientists say.
 The species is found only in the Batang Toru forest, where the dam will be built.

-Announcing the decision of a three-judge panel, presiding judge Jimmy C. Pardede said the witnesses and facts presented by the Indonesian Forum for the Environment, the country's largest environmental group, in its case against the North Sumatra provincial government were irrelevant.
+Announcing the decision of a three-judge panel, presiding Judge Jimmy C. Pardede said the witnesses and facts presented by the Indonesian Forum for the Environment, the country's largest environmental group, in its case against the North Sumatra provincial government were irrelevant.

 The group, known by its Indonesian acronym Walhi, said it would appeal.